 Duty and taxes in Canada for parcels shipped from Mexico

-Parcels imported from Mexico to Canada are subject to Canadian duty and taxes.
-Most parcels valued under CAD 40 can be imported free of duty and taxes.
-Parcels valued under CAD 3,300 from Mexico can be imported via Canadian customs low-value shipment / LVS express clearance processes.
-Carriers charge a disbursement fee that usually averages around CAD 15.
+All goods shipping to Canada from Mexico are subject to Canadian duty and taxes.
+Most parcels under CAD $40 can be import free of duty and taxes.
+Consignments under CAD $3,300 from Mexico can import via Canadian customs low-value shipment / LVS express clearance processes.
+Carriers charge a disbursement fee that averages around CAD $15.
 Read more about CUSMA T-MEC

 Efficient Mexico USA Border Crossings Besides Laredo

 The default option for shipping internationally from Canada is Delivery Duty Unpaid (DDU).
-Common carriers use the term Ex Works (EXW) which essentially assigns all import related costs (duty, taxes and other fees) to the receiver/importer.
-Shippers from Canada can choose to pay the import fees on behalf of the receiver via a Delivery Duty Paid (DDP) options that many carriers offer.
+The default shipping term for many carriers is Ex Works (EXW).
+This essentially assigns all import related costs to the receiver.
+Shippers can choose to pay the import fees on behalf of the receiver.
+Delivery Duty Paid is an option from some carriers.
+Useful information regarding international shipping terms.

 Ground / LTL options

 There are many ground options that work best for heavier shipments.
 The ground options from Mexico include FedEx, UPS, and LTL carriers.
-Most shippers of individual parcels prefer using express delivery from Mexico as ground service to Canada is a long transit time and does not include Canadian customs clearance for Mexican parcels.
+Shippers of individual parcels often prefer using express delivery from Mexico.
+Ground service to Canada is a long transit time.
+Also, it does not include Canadian customs entry.

-Jet Worldwide can arrange for express transport from Texas for Mexican-origin goods that are needed prior to the arrival of truck transport.
+Jet Worldwide can arrange for combine express and LTL shipping to Canada from Mexico.
+Send a sampling of goods for arrival prior to the arrival of the bulk order.

 Shipping from Mexico, to Texas and then to Canada